 - Prepare For Questions – During the talk, your teen may ask if you ever drank alcohol when underage.
 Again, be honest.
 If you have, share an example of a negative consequence that resulted in your underage drinking.

 If your underage teen is drinking and nothing you do seems to help, it’s time to get additional help.

 Here at Arbor Place, we specialize in alcohol treatment and we are ready to provide you and your teen with professional help.
-Contact us for more information or check out our many FREE resources on alcohol addiction.
+Contact us for more information.